 - Bees without barbs can sting many times.
 Except for honey bees, bees that can sting, can sting many times because the stingers slide out easily without damaging the bee.

-- The stinger of a queen honey bee is not barbed.
+- The stinger of a queen honey bee has no barbs.
 The lack of barbs means she can sting more than once.
 Honey bee queens use their stingers to fend off competition from other queens within the hive, including virgins.

-- Stingless honey bees are a dream come true.
-Not really.
+- Stingless honey bees sound like a dream come true.
+But not really.
 Although stingless honey bees don’t sting, they bite and spit caustic venom into the wound.